scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `description` {#description}

 The `description` field contains a UTF-8 encoded string that describes the ISD.
 The text MUST be formatted in accordance with "Net-Unicode" {{RFC5198}} to ensure consistent normalization.
-When this field contains a language other than English, the corresponding language SHOULD be identified explicitly in the `descriptionLanguage` field (see ()[#langtag]).
+When this field contains a language other than English, the corresponding language SHOULD be identified explicitly in the `descriptionLanguage` field (see [](#langtag)).

 Multi-language TRCs SHOULD use the `localizedDescriptions` field instead of the `description` field.
 Either the `description` or the `localizedDescriptions`field MUST be present and not be empty.